Mocha2007/mocha_verduria/readme.md

 * http://www.almeopedia.com/almeo.html?silk implies Silk only exists in Eretald, Dhekhnam, and Belesao (Arcel).
 * http://www.almeopedia.com/almeo.html?Tea tea is from Arcel.
 * http://www.almeopedia.com/almeo.html?coffee coffee is from... tropical Erelae?
+* http://www.almeopedia.com/almeo.html?%C5%A0ura "the chief goods they bought were Šureni wine as well as re-exported spices and horses;" (ie. FRUIT, CATTLE) but I will also temporarily include (TIMBER) so the world has a source of timber...

 ## RELIGION: